Intelligent Automation & Soft Computing DOI:10.32604/iasc.2021.01008 | |

 (4) The defuzzification interface converts the fuzzy output to a non-fuzzy instruction that the AUV recognizes.

-There are two fuzzy inputs, images and images in the fuzzy controller, where images is the linear degree of freedom of the AUV, and images is the angle of attack between the AUV and the obstacle.
+There are two fuzzy inputs, and in the fuzzy controller, where is the linear degree of freedom of the AUV, and is the angle of attack between the AUV and the obstacle.
 This design represents line velocity fuzzy terms as VS (velocity small), VM (velocity middle), and VL (velocity large).
 The angular fuzzy terms are expressed as ANS (angle negative small), ANL (angle negative large), APS (angle positive small), and APL (angle positive large).
 The membership functions of the above three fuzzy inputs are shown in Fig. 5 [28].

-The AUV’s motion is adjusted by the output command of the fuzzy controller, which has two fuzzy outputs:, images is the desired curve speed of the AUV, and images is its desired line speed.
-To effectively avoid obstacles, images has five fuzzy items, represented as NL (negative large), NS (negative small), Z (zero), PS (positive small), and PL (positive large).
-The fuzzy terms of images are similarly represented as VS (velocity small), VM (velocity middle), and VL (velocity large), as shown in Fig. 6.
-For example, if the AUV is required to turn right, then images would has the fuzzy term PS or PL, depending on the input [29].
+The AUV’s motion is adjusted by the output command of the fuzzy controller, which has two fuzzy outputs:, is the desired curve speed of the AUV, and is its desired line speed.
+To effectively avoid obstacles, has five fuzzy items, represented as NL (negative large), NS (negative small), Z (zero), PS (positive small), and PL (positive large).
+The fuzzy terms of are similarly represented as VS (velocity small), VM (velocity middle), and VL (velocity large), as shown in Fig. 6.
+For example, if the AUV is required to turn right, then would has the fuzzy term PS or PL, depending on the input [29].

 The center of gravity algorithm is used for defuzzification, and the fuzzy output is converted to a motion command output to control the motion of the AUV.
 The fuzzy controller can effectively guide the AUV to avoid obstacles and improve the motion track [30].